 In 2011-12 the Government launched its Pupil Premium funding.
 This money is sent to schools based on the numbers of pupils in the school who are eligible for Free School Meals (FSM).

 From 2012-13, it has been expanded to include all children who have been eligible for FSM within the last 6 years.
 This money is allocated to initiatives to ensure pupils reach their full potential, both academically and socially.
-In 2015 -16 the school recived £23940 of Pupil Premium Funding.
+In 2016-17, the school received £27,740 of Pupil Premium Funding.

-Teaching Assistant support for PP children within the classroom and delivery of individual strategies such as Precision Teaching and Better Reading Partners.
+Teaching Assistant support for PP children within the classroom and delivery of individual strategies such as Precision Teaching, Better Reading Partners and phonics.

 |Funding places on school trips |